abbyymaureen/GoWeb/README.md

 3. Download Dependencies

 Make sure to download Gin.
 This is the GUI framework used to create and run our program.
-Open the terminal within the IDE and enter the following line of code:
+Open the saved GitHub source code within the IDE, navigate to the terminal within the IDE, and enter the following line of code:

 ```
 go get -u github.com/gin-gonic/gin
 ```

 4. Open and Run
-   Locate and open the GitHub repository on your computer and run it through the IDE by clicking the 'play' arrow button.
+Run our code through the IDE by clicking the 'play' arrow button.
 Enjoy our application!

 ## Running Through the Terminal
 1. Download Go for your computer